moimaian/CODOC/README.md

 **test:**
 In this folder you can find:
 - A LIGANDS folder containing multi-model ligand files in different formats.
-They should be transferred to the LIGANDS folder where CODOC.sh is located and then split into subfolders containing the individual structure files (this is done in ligands prepare);
+They should be transferred to the LIGANDS folder where CODOC.py is located and then split into subfolders containing the individual structure files (this is done in ligands prepare);
 - A TARGETS folder for performing rigid docking.
 It contains two targets subfolders containing grid.txt and protein.pdbqt.
-They should be transferred to the TARGETS folder where CODOC.sh is located;
+They should be transferred to the TARGETS folder where CODOC.py is located;
 - A TARGETS_FLEX folder for performing flexible docking.
 It contains two subfolders (PROTEIN_A and PROTEIN_B) containing grid.txt, protein_rigid.pdbqt and protein_flex.pdbqt.
-They should be transferred to the TARGETS folder where CODOC.sh is located;
+They should be transferred to the TARGETS folder where CODOC.py is located;

 **icon:**
 In this folder are the icons that will be used by different CODOC windows.